Commercial Charging

 It depends on the site.
 PlugStream 7S can be a strong fit for flexible socketed bays and shared-use parking, while the PlugStream 22 family is suited to higher-demand or three-phase environments.

 Yes.
-PlugStream is designed for commercial rollout planning with load management, OCPP-ready hardware, and installer-friendly commissioning.
+PlugStream is designed for commercial rollout planning with load management, PlugStream Connect 4G options, PlugStream Flow site intelligence and installer-friendly commissioning.

 Commercial buyers need more than a product name and power rating.
 They need clarity on site fit, rollout approach, support, compliance, and how the system will operate after installation.